sreeyagr5/Traefik_k8s_OCCONF/README.md

 kubectl apply -f traefik-middlewares.yaml kubectl apply -f traefik-ingressroutes.yaml
 ```
-# now you can goto localhost and see the traefik admin interface
+Now you can goto localhost and see the traefik admin interface